amandevrajput31/FirstFiddle-clone/README.md

 🍽️ FirstFiddle Website Clone

 A responsive restaurant website clone of FirstFiddle.in built using React + Vite and styled with Bootstrap CSS.
-This project replicates the frontend of FirstFiddle, a popular F&B brand, and includes scroll-triggered animations using GSAP for a modern user experience.
+This project replicates the frontend of FirstFiddle, a popular F&B brand.

 🚀 Features :

 ✅ Fully Responsive Design (Mobile, Tablet, Desktop).
 ⚛️ Built with React + Vite (lightweight & fast).
 🎨 Styled using Bootstrap CSS.
-✨ Smooth animations using GSAP.
-📜 Scroll-triggered effects with ScrollTrigger plugin.
 🧱 Component-based architecture.

 🌐 Multiple Pages with Routing: